 The Jewelry Industry: A Very Competitive Market

-With the huge success and demand for jewelry in China, many brands have decided to open brick-and-mortar stores across China, especially in the first-tier cities.
+With the huge success and demand for jewelry in China, many brands have decided to open brick-and-mortar stores across China, especially in first-tier cities.
 You will be able to find international brands with specific luxury jewelry, and retailers selling all kinds of jewelry.

 What are the trends in China in terms of jewelry?

-According to a survey about Chinese online shoppers, more than 56% of Chinese consumers have a preference for accessories or jewelry with concise design and approximately 38% of them said that they like to buy accessories with a hollowed-out design.
+According to a survey of Chinese online shoppers, more than 56% of Chinese consumers have a preference for accessories or jewelry with concise design and approximately 38% of them said that they like to buy accessories with a hollowed-out design.

-Your main target when selling jewelry will be the upper and middle-class of Chinese society.
+Your main target when selling jewelry will be the upper and middle-class Chinese society.
 However, as they are more and more inclined to travel, they will have higher expectations when it comes to the quality of your products.

-Note: Chinese Gen Z (27% of china’s population) spends more and more of their disposable income to purchase luxury goods, great read here
+Note: Chinese Gen Z (27% of China’s population) spends more and more of their disposable income to purchase luxury goods, great read here.

 Therefore, a successful marketing strategy requires an in-depth understanding of the traditional Chinese culture.
 In order to do so, you will have to take advantage of various opportunities and occasions.